codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 The June 2023 release of Embedded Link brings the following enhancements:

 ### Support for non-React JavaScript apps
-Without a dependency on React, you can use Embedded Link with all JavaScript frameworks or even with vanilla JavaScript.
+Without a dependency on React, you can use Embedded Link with all JavaScript frameworks or even vanilla JavaScript.

 ### Increased display control
-Now, you specify dimensions for the Embedded Link component, which will expand to 100% of the given container size.
+Now, you need to specify the dimensions of the Embedded Link component, which will expand to fit the given container size.
 Previously, the component used a fixed width and height.

 ### Navigation improvements
-Source types (accounting, commerce, banking, and uploaded file) can now be connected in any order you choose.
+Source types (accounting, commerce, banking, and file upload) can now be connected in any order you choose.

 ### Performance improvements
-Link now loads quicker and can be loaded only when required.
+Link now loads more quickly and can be loaded only when required.

 ### Connection status
-Connection status (either success or error) is now shown during the Link flow.
-Errors can be skipped without interrupting the rest of the Link flow, for example:
+The connection status - either success or error - is now shown during the Embedded Link flow.
+The SMB user can skip errors without interrupting the rest of the Link flow, for example:

 ![link-sdk_connection-status-error](/img/auth-flow/link-sdk_connection-status-error.png "Embedded Link SDK: Connection error dialog shown for the Codat Banking Sandbox integration.")